herrkaefer/smooth-driving/readme.md

 After a challenge is performed, how to adjust the rating of the users?

-- Elo rating could be used.
+- Elo rating is a good choice